dprojects/getDimensions/Docs/README.md

 ### Quantity report

-* To create quantity report just set "sLTF" variable to "q" and run macro:
+* To create quantity report just set `sLTF` variable to `q` and run macro:

     ![ltf002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf002.png)

 ### Group report

-* For group mode `g`, You need to have exact folder tree structure in Your furniture project.
+* To create quantity report just set `sLTF` variable to `g` and run macro.
+However, for group mode, You need to have exact folder tree structure in Your furniture project.
 The idea behind this is that each element needs to have parent folder and also grandparent folder.
 For example, an element named `Foot L` needs to be in the parent folder (e.g. named `Foot`).
 Also the `Foot` folder needs to be in the grandparent folder (e.g. named `White color`).
 See the screenshot tree:

     ![ltf003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf003.png)